eflautt/ga-data-science/lessons/lesson-1/readme.md

 - Create necessary derived columns from the data (new data)

 ##### REFINE: Exploratory data analysis
-An example of a basic statistics you may check:
-- Mean (STD) or frequency counts
+As an example of basic statistics, you might check the Mean (STD) or specific frequency counts.

 Variable | Mean (STD) or Frequency (%)
 ---| ---